PeterResutik/bme307/docs/workflow.md

 Now we will “denoise” the reads, that is, carry out a series of steps with the goal of retaining “true” reads, those that represent the taxa that are present in the sample.
 These reads may differ by one nucleotide, and they are referred to as exact sequence variants (ESVs) or amplicon sequence variants (ASVs).

-As we are working with paired end reads, we use qiime2 dada2 denoise-paired.
+As we are working with paired end reads, we use qiime2 *dada2 denoise-paired*.
 Through this command, quality filtering, merging of forward and reverse reads, dereplication and removal of chimeras is conducted.

 The quality filtering aspect refers to trimming the ends of reads where quality is suboptimal, users can also discard sequences below a particular length.
 This step is done first to optimize the merging of forward and reverse reads.
 The merging is done according to default parameters (not specified in the command).